-Property Management Websites: Your Homepage Must 'Pop!'
+Your Property Management Website: Why The Homepage Must 'Pop!'

-It's 2020—and most people do the majority of their research online for just about every topic you can imagine.
-This research includes looking for a property management team that will fulfill their needs.
+You know by now that most people do the majority of their research online for just about every topic you can imagine.
+This research includes property owners and real estate investors looking for a property management team that will fulfill their needs.

 In the days of yore, people would flip through a phone book (you may still get one on your doorstep, thick books with hundreds of thin yellow pages—have post-millennials even seen one before?) and find all of the resources of interest closest to them.

 This method for finding services had its advantages: the resources were local, and there weren't many of them.
 Most listings were a name, a half line of description, and a phone number.
-If you were savvy and had the budget, you could buy an ad and stand out from the competition.
+If you were savvy and had the budget, you could buy an ad in these books and stand out from the competition.

 Though you want to be unique and grab people's attention, creating a useful homepage is relatively formulaic.
 Marketers across all industries have been creating websites and measuring metrics for a long time now, making web design a little less art and a bit more science.

 An Effective Headline and Sub-Heading

 From the moment a user lands on your homepage, you only have three seconds to make a lasting impression.
 That's why your headline has to grab people — and your sub-heading has to inform just enough to make the reader keep browsing.

 An example of this could be:

-- The Property Management Experts!
+The Property Management Experts!

-- Let us handle your investment efficiently and effectively while you reap the benefits.
+Let us handle your investment efficiently and effectively while you reap the benefits.

-As a property manager, you know that your potential client is looking for the best team to manage their property so that they don't have to stress about their investment.
+As a property manager, you know your potential client is looking for the best team to manage their property so they don't have to stress about their investment.
 If your client is going to spend the money on your services, they will want this to be as worry-free as possible.
 Notice that there's no jargon here, and it's not overly wordy.

 Navigate to your homepage and blink once it loads.
 How much information were you able to take in during that time?
 Was it enough to keep a property owner from hitting the back button?

 Many property management websites have too much going on above the fold in the space where a user should be able to blink and understand the page.
 They know that section gets the most traffic, and they want to cram everything they can there with multiple buttons and calls to action.

-Simplify this space: research shows the more options you give a person, the more unhappy they are.
+Simplify this space: research shows that the more options you give a person, the more unhappy they are.
 Keeping your options simple will also decrease the load time for your pages and increase user experience.